whosonfirst/go-whosonfirst-derivatives/README.md

 ## Documentation

-This is work in progress.
-Documentation is incomplete at this time.
+`godoc` is incomplete at this time.

 ## Tools